resilient-swarms/meta-cmaes/README.md

 installation instructions:

 1. Go to https://github.com/AranBSmith/MAP-Elites-Rhex and follow the instructions.
+Before installing make sure that:

+A. you have your py2.7 environment on because there will be some "print X" statements (print(X) must be used in py3.x) in the ./waf scripts.

+B. replace the rhex_common/rhex_controller/rhex_controller_buehler.hpp file with the 'rhex_controller_buehler.hpp'  included in this project

 2. Set the correct values for the environment variables ${RESIBOTS_DIR} and ${SFERES_DIR} in your .bashrc file